Data for Action

 Fed by extensive ITM & partner experience, this 3-week course helps you use the untapped power of routine data to incite policy change.

-A wealth of data are “routinely” collected to monitor the utilization and coverage of health services and activities, to follow-up the status of people at risk and/or to survey the appearance of health problems or life events.
+A wealth of data are “routinely” collected to monitor the utilization and coverage of health services and activities, to follow-up on the status of people at risk, and to survey the occurance of health problems or life events.

 Data sources of these monitoring and surveillance systems are mostly public but still insufficiently known and/or used.
 Lack of data management skills to deal with incomplete data sets and the limited knowledge of data analysis tools and frameworks/designs lead to a substantial underutilization of data.

 However, policy makers and health managers need well-prepared information to tailor their decision making and action to the size, nature, and spread of health problems or to factors influencing service coverage for particular population groups.